 And Optimize Photos works when you need it and not when you don’t.
 As long as you have enough iDevice storage, recent photos, and videos stay on your device at full resolution.
 And if an image is optimized, downloading the original photos and videos is simple over Wi-Fi or cellular whenever you need them.

 Set-Up iCloud Photo Library and Optimize Photos

 - Turn ON iCloud if not already enabled

 - Choose Settings > Photos > and toggle ON iCloud Photo Library

 - Tap Optimize iPhone Storage to enable it (checkmark appears to the right)

 Recently Deleted Album

-To quickly free up space, iOS 11 recommends deleting all the images in this album rather than waiting 30 days post-deletion decision.
+To quickly free up space, iOS or iPadOS recommends deleting all the images in this album rather than waiting 30 days post-deletion decision.
 You can do this in one fell swoop or image by image.

 Open your Photos app and tap on Albums at the bottom of the screen.
 Select Recently Deleted from the album list.
 Photos prints all your photo thumbnails with the number of days remaining until deletion.